thacherT1D/webdevstuff/Deployment/Heroku_Deployment.desc.md

 }
 ```

-To add the Heroku PostgreSQL add-on to your Heroku application, run the following shell command.
+Create a PostgreSQL database for the production environment.

 ```shell
 heroku addons:create heroku-postgresql
 ```

-To inspect the properties of the Heroku PostgreSQL add-on, run the following shell command.
+Inspect the properties of the production database.

 ```shell
 heroku pg:info
 ```

-To specify the connection URL for production database server, add the following property to the `package.json` file.
+Specify the connection URL to the production database server by adding the following property to the `package.json` file.

 ```javascript
 production: {